acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

         Command notation: `hello world [ save as '<filename.txt>' ]`

     -   `ESTIMATE_ONLY`<br>
-        This (always optional) clause is meant for functions that may take a long time to return results, and is meant cause the output of your command
+        This (always optional) clause is meant for functions that may take a long time to return results, and should cause yoru function to return an estimate of result count rather than the actual results.

+        JSON notation: `"ESTIMATE_ONLY": {}`

+        Function access: `if "estimate_only" in inputs:`

+        Command notation: `hello world [ estimate only ]`
     -   `RETURN_AS_DATA`<br>
         Foo

+        JSON notation: `"RETURN_AS_DATA": {}`

+        Function access: `if "return_as_data" in inputs:`

+        Command notation: `hello world [ return as data ]`
     -   `SINGLE_PARM`<br>
         Foo